oral cancer self examination mouth check symptoms early detection

 What Is Oral Cancer?

-• Persistent mouth sores that do not heal within 2 weeks
+• A mouth ulcer that does not heal within 2 weeks

 • White or red patches inside the mouth